Fiverr: Acquisitions

-In 2017, Fiverr acquired video creation marketplace VeedMe.
+In 2017, Fiverr acquired the video creation marketplace VeedMe.

 In January 2018, AND.CO, maker of software for freelancers, was acquired by Fiverr.
-Then CEO Micha Kaufman said at the time that many of AND CO's capabilities, such as invoicing, are "baked into" the Fiverr marketplace, but "the vast majority of freelancing is happening offline"—and Fiverr wants to enable those offline relationships.
+Afterwards, CEO Micha Kaufman said that at the time, many of AND CO's capabilities, such as invoicing, are "baked into" the Fiverr marketplace, but "the vast majority of freelancing is happening offline"—and Fiverr wants to enable those offline relationships.
 AND.CO was converted into Fiverr Workspace in 2021.

-In February 2019, Fiverr acquired premium subscription-based content marketing platform, ClearVoice which was founded in 2014.
+In February 2019, Fiverr acquired the premium subscription-based content marketing platform, ClearVoice which was founded in 2014.

-In August 2020, Fiverr acquired SLT Consulting, a boutique digital marketing agency specializing in social media marketing, search and SEO, as well as brand and content marketing.
+In August 2020, Fiverr acquired SLT Consulting, a boutique digital marketing agency specializing in social media marketing, search engine optimization (SEO), as well as brand and content marketing.
 The agency was founded by Sharon Lee Thony, who built its business using Fiverr.

-In February 2021, Fiverr acquired creative talent marketplace Working Not Working.
+In February 2021, Fiverr acquired the creative talent marketplace Working Not Working.

-In October 2021, Fiverr acquired education and training platform CreativeLive.
+In October 2021, Fiverr acquired the education and training platform CreativeLive.

-In November of 2021, Fiverr acquired freelance management platform, Stoke Talent, for $95M.
+In November 2021, Fiverr acquired the freelance management platform Stoke Talent for $95 million.

+In July 2024, Fiverr announced its acquisition of AutoDS, a dropshipping automation company founded by Lior Pozin.

+Initiatives for nonprofits

+In December 2024, Fiverr introduced its inaugural Nonprofit Hub to support the increasing number of nonprofit organizations.
+This platform offers registered nonprofits $50 in Fiverr credits to begin, with an additional $50 credit for every $500 spent.
+It also provides discounts on tools like Adobe and WordPress.

+The Nonprofit hub connects nonprofits with vetted freelancers experienced in the sector and supplies educational materials, including guides on 501(c)(3) incorporation and fundraising strategies.
+A survey by Fiverr revealed that over half of nonprofit leaders report regular employee burnout, and 81% noted that freelancers positively impact their organizations’s adaptability to new demands.

+A survey commissioned by Fiverr highlighted the challenges faced by nonprofits, revealing that over 50% of nonprofit leaders reported regular employee burnout.
+Furthermore, 81% of respondents noted that working with freelancers improved their organization’s adaptability to evolving demands and operational challenges.

 Criticism

 In 2017, Fiverr was criticized for advertisements portraying unhealthy living and excesses in work behaviors as ideals to live up to.
 The company has also been criticized for undervaluing freelance labor and pushing down prices.